 MEGAN SUTTON HOWARD, DVM (Practice limited to oncology)

 Dr. Megan Sutton Howard is an Aggie vet!
 She completed her undergraduate studies at Texas A&M University and continued on to graduate from Texas A&M University College of Veterinary Medicine in 2011.
 She then completed a one-year small animal rotating internship at Auburn University.
 After her internship, she returned to Texas A&M for her three-year residency in medical oncology under Dr. Claudia Barton and Dr. Heather Wilson-Robles.
 She has experience working with vets in a variety of specialties to offer the most comprehensive treatment to her patients.
 Her passion though, is spending time with her patients and their families to help them determine what is best for their pet and family.

 In addition to her training in oncology, Dr. Howard has extensive training in diagnostic cytology which often allows her to give preliminary information at the time of the appointment.

-Dr. Sutton Howard is originally from Houston and is excited to join the San Antonio community.
-Away from work, she enjoys spending time with her husband, daughter, three dogs and one cat.
-Her hobbies include water-skiing, painting, and baking.
+Dr. Sutton Howard is originally from Houston, but loves calling San Antonio home.
+Away from work, she enjoys spending time with her husband, two daughters, and her dogs, cats and horses.

 Dr. Grant Ramsey received his doctorate of veterinary medicine from Mississippi State University College of Veterinary Medicine in 2012.
 After graduation, he completed a one year rotating internship in small animal medicine and surgery at Coral Springs Animal Hospital in Coral Springs, FL.
 Dr. Ramsey then moved to Houston for a 3-year residency program for small animal internal medicine at Gulf Coast Veterinary Internal Medicine, completing his residency in 2016.
 He enjoys running, meditating, and playing video games in his spare time.